 - The decision may be given orally to both parties, if practicable, but in any case will be conveyed in writing within 10 days of the conclusion appeal hearing.
 The written statement of the decision will include details of the reasons upon which it is based.
 This decision will be final.

-Grievances may be raised by former employees after their employment has ended, provided that the written grievance is received by the Director of Human Resources within 28 days of the date of termination of employment.
+10.1 Grievances may be raised by former employees after their employment has ended, provided that the written grievance is received by the Director of Human Resources and Organisational Development within 28 days of the date of termination of employment.

-Where a grievance arises out of any proposal to change existing practices or conditions of service, the ‘status quo’ shall prevail until these procedures have been exhausted, unless it is necessary for legal, safety or urgent operational reasons for management to take action immediately.
-In such cases, the senior manager responsible, in consultation with the Director of HR, will advise the parties concerned and confirm in writing the overriding considerations involved.
+11.1 Where a grievance arises out of any proposal to change existing practices or conditions of service, the ‘status quo’ shall prevail until these procedures have been exhausted, unless it is necessary for legal, safety or urgent operational reasons for management to take action immediately.
+In such cases, the senior manager responsible, in consultation with the Director of Human Resources and Organisational Development, will advise the parties concerned and confirm in writing the overriding considerations involved.
 This is without prejudice to either party’s position.